nealcaren/WhenAfricaAwakesPG/05-Problems_of_Leadership.md

 This country of ours has produced many curious lines of endeavor, not the least curious of which is the business known as “being the Negro’s friend.”
-It was first invented by politicians, but was taken up later by “good” men, sixper-cent philanthropists, millionaire believers in “industrial education,” benevolent newspapers like the *Evening Post*, and a host of smaller fry of the “superior race.”
+It was first invented by politicians, but was taken up later by “good” men, six-per-cent philanthropists, millionaire believers in “industrial education,” benevolent newspapers like the *Evening Post*, and a host of smaller fry of the “superior race.”
 Just at this time the business is being worked to death, and we